 We’re not here to snub print papers.
-We think they’re A-OK.
+We think they’re great.
 But let’s be honest: print just isn’t enough anymore.
 No longer can journalism survive on InDesign alone.
-Readers don’t just want online content, they expect it.
+Readers don’t just want online and mobile content, they expect it.
 Journalists with digital media skills are in high demand.
 The tides are changing.
 Preparing your students for success means embracing that change.
 Viva la revolución!

 Mo’ money, no problems.
 Publishing online is much, much cheaper than publishing in print.
 Nay, you say?
 Go ahead, crunch those numbers.
 If SNO’s not significantly less expensive, we’ll eat our hats (and we’ll freeze to death if we do that, so we’re pretty confident here).

 Know thy audience.
 It’s hard to tell who’s reading your print paper.
 Principal Jones?
 The lunchlady?
 Helicopter parents?
 That kid who glued his nose to his desk in calculus?
 Who knows?
 A SNO site gives you access to the demographic data you’ve been dreaming of.